Ivan-Kholod/AI-Agent-Chat-Bot/README.md

 # AI-Agent-Chat-Bot

-Building a comprehensive financial markets chatbot that will potnetially offer as a service.
+Building a comprehensive financial markets chatbot that will potentially offer as a service.
+Will be experimenting with LLM fusion.
 No further detiails before branding and other business setups.